 I always recommend opting for a weekday when eloping in Colorado if possible.

 Sometimes a weekend elopement is the only option due to work schedules or for the convenience of the guests.
 But overall, a weekday elopement will offer you a better wedding day experience for several reasons.

 The main reason I recommend weekday elopements is that you will have significantly more privacy than a weekend elopement.
 There will most likely be less traffic to get to your location, and believe me, traffic in the mountains is not something you want to be stuck in on your wedding day!

-You’ll also have more options for reserving locations on public lands that require a reservation, such as Rocky Mountain National Park, Maroon Bells, or Sapphire Point.
+You’ll also have more options for reserving locations on public lands that require a reservation.

 What do I do if the weather gets bad?